Unsecured Lines Of Credit: Definition, Advantages And Disadvantages

 An unsecured line of credit is a loan given by a bank or other lending institution without any form of collateral being required from the borrower.
-It allows for flexibility when borrowing money and provides access to funds quickly and easily when needed.
+It allows for flexibility when borrowing money and provides quick and easy access to funds when needed.
 The main attraction with such loans is that they often come with lower interest rates than those associated with secured loans, meaning more money remains in your pocket each month.
+Lines of credit can be especially useful for those who need occasional access to cash.

 SUMMARY